 When you start a job, you expect to work for fair compensation and have a respectful relationship with your supervisors and coworkers along the way.
 Unfortunately, some people in the workplace use their words and actions in a way that is discriminatory, bigoted, or otherwise inappropriate, creating a hostile work environment for others.
 Such a situation can affect employees’ performance as well as their overall well-being.
 Employees who are affected can sometimes feel powerless to speak up, but in fact, there are protections in place to help hold even management accountable in these situations.

 At Harman Law, we believe that nobody should ever have to work in a hostile environment.
-That’s why our hostile work environment lawyers fight hard for employees like you throughout the Greater Charlotte and Lake Norman areas.
+That’s why our attorneys fight hard for employees like you throughout the Greater Charlotte and Lake Norman areas.
 Whether you have been subject to workplace discrimination or harassment, we can help you fight the person responsible for creating a hostile environment in your workplace and increase your chances of holding them or your employer financially accountable.

 What is a hostile work environment?